Jonas Gahr Støre: Europe

 Støre met with Russian foreign minister Sergei Lavrov on 26 October 2021.
 Støre stated that they had talked about cooperation in the north, and how to continue with it.
 He also said that they agreed to have good contact and work together to avoid tensions in the United Nations Security Council.

 Støre attended the 2021 United Nations Climate Change Conference in Glasgow, where he gave a speech, saying: "The Petroleum Fund is the world's largest state owned fund, invested worldwide.
 Our goal is to make it the leading fund in responsible investments and in managing climate risk".
 He further said that the fund would base its ownership on investments from companies who commit themselves to net zero.
 He also stressed it was time to take the step forward.

 Støre visited Berlin on 19 January 2022, where he met with German Chancellor Olaf Scholz.
 They discussed energy cooperation and the ongoing situation in Ukraine.

 On 29 May 2022, marking international solidarity for Belarus, the Norwegian Ministry of Foreign Affairs announced that it would change the name it used for the country from Hviterussland to Belarus.
 Of the decision, Støre said: "We believe it is right to change the use of the name, in solidarity with the Belarusian democracy movement".

-Støre attended the inaugural meeting of the European Political Community in Prague, Czech Relublic, on 6 October, along with the leaders of 44 other countries.
+Støre attended the inaugural meeting of the European Political Community in Prague, Czech Republic, on 6 October, along with the leaders of 44 other countries.

-Mere 24 hours following the Crocus City Hall attack, Støre issued his condemnation and also offered his condolences to the families of the victims.
+The day after the Crocus City Hall attack, Støre issued his condemnation and also offered his condolences to the families of the victims.